Arkansas Mesothelioma Lawyer

 The Arkansas Pollution Control and Ecology Commission Regulation 21 addresses asbestos work practices, including demolitions, renovations, and licensing of workers.
 Through Regulation 21, the state lays out how workers who handle or abate asbestos should be trained and certified.

-It sets requirements for working on buildings with asbestos, including an asbestos Notice of Intent that must be filed with the state before work is done.
+It sets requirements for working on buildings with asbestos, including filing an asbestos Notice of Intent with the state before work is done.

-It also regulates how to transport asbestos and dispose of it at approved facilities safely.
-Regulation 21 was drafted in 1990, but it has been updated over the years.
+Regulation 21 also regulates how to transport asbestos and dispose of it safely at approved facilities.
+It was drafted in 1990 and has been updated over the years.

 In addition to these rules, the Occupational Safety and Health Administration set requirements that workplaces must follow when there may be or are known to have asbestos.[6]